garysweaver/nerot/README.md

 ### Download

 If you'd like to use with Ivy, etc. or just as an Ant dependency and need the jar, see [downloads][rel] it.

-### Nerot Configuration

-Add a file in the classpath or WEB-INF/classes (or src/main/resources in a standard Maven 2 project) called nerot.xml, or perform similar configuration via some other Spring mechanism:

-See the [nerot.xml][config] included in the project source for an example of usage.

 ### Usage